rk-rishikesh/ioio/README.md

 3. Polygon: Polygon leads the way in NFT rewards and loyalty, partnering with Starbucks and Flipkart.
 Now with Invoicfy, we present dynamic NFTs as coupons providing a new usecase of dynamic NFTs as coupons which is deployed on Polygon as well.
 NFT Link: https://testnets.opensea.io/assets/mumbai/0x211d9d7b23f36f68fedf616a9d80d4a50d166715/0

 4. Tableland: Tableland is used to handle the dynamic values of dynamic discount coupon NFTs.
 SQL queries are executed to update and maintain coupon values as clients utilize them.
+The dynamic NFT Repository can be found here: https://github.com/rk-rishikesh/scratchcard/tree/main

 5. Push Protocol: Invoicify leverages push notifications for instant delivery of invoices to clients.
 This feature simplifies communication and expedites the payment process.